 Whether it’s abuse, neglect, violence, loss, an accident, or a natural disaster, traumatic experiences have deep, lasting effects on an individual’s emotional well-being.
-If you’re experiencing lingering memories and feelings of fear, anxiety, or detachment following a traumatic event, you may have a trauma- or stressor-related disorder—but you don’t have to go through this alone.
+If you’re experiencing lingering memories and feelings of fear, anxiety, or detachment following a traumatic event, you may have a trauma- or stressor-related disorder.
 Riverside Psychology provides therapy for trauma and stressor-related disorders in Fairfield, Connecticut, to offer a path to healing.

 Understanding Stressor-Related Disorders